KaiNorberg/Volund/README.md

 In order to build Volund you will need to have xmake installed on your machine, if you do not have xmake installed you can install it from [here](https://xmake.io/#/).

 With xmake installed you can generate the project files using the ```xmake``` command, use ```xmake run``` to launch the editor.

+## Examples

+Several example scenes can be found in the [examples](https://github.com/KaiNorberg/Volund/tree/main/examples) folder, they can be loaded in the Editor by clicking the ```File > Load > Scene``` button in the top left corner.